Dr. Judit Seidner attends the 16th American College of Cardiology in Chicago

 A funny moment actually came when I was trying to find my way back to my hotel and stopped to ask a gentleman for directions.
 He helped me out with beautiful English, but just as soon as I mentioned my home is Budapest he switched to Hungarian and told me he lived in Hungary for six years.
 It is a small world for us Hungarians.

-A special thanks to Dr. Seidner for speaking with us about her trip to the American College of Cardiology’s congress.
+A special thanks to Dr. Seidner for sharing her experiences of the American College of Cardiology’s congress.
 Over the past 17 years she has been part of the foundation that has made FirstMed what it is today.
 Dr. Seidner is an integral part of the FirstMed team providing our patients with cardiology and internal medicine support.
-She can be found in both our Hattyúház and Hűvösvölgyi locations during the week.
+Contact us to book an appointment to Dr. Judit Seidner.